PlanktoScope/PlanktoScope/docs/calibration.md

 !!!
 Note
     Don't forget to fill the page sample, with your project name (ex: Calibration len), operator name and choose `test`

-* First step, you need to put micrometric silde in front of channel, like picture bellow.
+* First step, you need to put micrometric silde in front of channel, like the picture bellow.

 ![Process](calibration/position_of_slide.webp)